hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 search_data(["match template tokens set1", "match tokens set2", ...])

 The user can specify one or more match templates to this function/command.
+If one wants to check wrt multiple match templates, then pass it has a list of strings.

 Match Tempaltes